-Today vaccination rates vary widely between states ranging from a low of 46.8% in West Virginia to high of 79.9% in Connecticut according to the CDC.
+Today, full vaccination rates for those age 5 and over vary widely between states ranging from a low of 48% in Wyoming to a high of 78.3% in Vermont and a national average of 66.7% according to the CDC.

 New COVID Treatments

 Vaccines remain the most effective treatment to reduce the risk of severe COVID-19 infections.
 Yet, scientists continue the race to develop effective treatments for those facing a fight for their lives with COVID-19 infections.
 The FDA has recently issued EUAs for new drugs to treat COVID-19 patients.
 This is welcome news given the spike in COVID-19 hospitalization.
 One of the new drugs, Pfizer’s Paxlovid, has potential broad application for less severe cases.

 On December 28th, the FDA updated the emergency use authorization (EUA) for COVID-19 convalescent plasma.
 The update limits the authorization to the use of COVID-19 convalescent plasma with high titers of anti -SARS-CoV-2 antibodies for the treatment of COVID-19 in patients with immunosuppressive disease or who are receiving immunosuppressive treatment.
 These patients may be treated in outpatient or inpatient settings.
 Additionally, to help assure the manufacture of high titer COVID-19 convalescent plasma, the revisions to the EUA revise acceptable tests and increase qualifying result cutoffs to be used for manufacturing COVID-19 convalescent plasma with high titers of anti-SARS-CoV-2 antibodies.